hpe-storage/hpe3par-examples/docs/3par_volume_plugin_install.md

 # Exercise 4: Install the HPE 3PAR/Primera CSI Driver

-## This page will be updated upon the release of the HPE 3PAR/Primera CSI Driver.
+## This page will be updated upon release of the HPE 3PAR/Primera CSI Driver.

 ## Stay Tuned!